the-events-calendar/the-events-calendar/readme.txt

 * Compatibility improvements with WP E-Commerce.
 * Fixes bug with display of comments for single event pages.
 * Fixes issue with tribe_create_venue() API function (resulting in unnamed venues).
+* Fixes bug leading to list widget linking to deactivated views.

 = 3.3.1 =